Welcome to our Reading page

 Reading at St Stephen's

-Teaching reading in a way that is more aligned with research allows us to spend more time appreciating stories, more time unpicking the intricacies of language choices and more time learning about the world through fascinating information texts.
+Teaching reading in a way that is aligned with research allows us to spend more time appreciating stories, more time unpicking the intricacies of language choices and more time learning about the world through fascinating information texts.
 We aim to select valuable texts and then facilitate children interacting with them in a way that will open their minds and broaden their horizons.

-Our focus follows; decoding, prosody and comprehension, the same practise used within the EYFS and Year1 phonics teaching.
+Our focus follows: decoding, prosody and comprehension, the same practise used within the EYFS and Year 1 phonics teaching.
 In following this structure, we can ensure that all children are progressing.

 In practising a shared reading experience, children are given the best opportunity to deepen their understanding of a text and develop their reading skills.
 Not only does this give them greater sense of collective security in their exposure to challenging texts, but they also have more frequent chance to engage in meaningful discussions as part of a group.